ConnectedSystems/ihacres_nim/README.md

 An experimental implementation of the IHACRES rainfall-runoff model written in [nim-lang](https://nim-lang.org/).

-This package provides a consistent stable set of functions for development and experimentation across language ecosystems.
+`IHACRES_nim` provides functions which may be composed to represent different formulations of the IHACRES_CMD model.
+These functions are intended for use and experimentation across language ecosystems.

+The [primer](primer.md) provides more details on the model itself.

 ## Compilation